 Many senior renters don't know that they even qualify for tax credit help so they don't know to even file for it!
 When you file your taxes with the State of Arizona next year, how many credits do you expect to receive?
 You may already be familiar with low-income tax credits in our state such as Arizona Family Tax Credit, and Arizona Increased Excise Tax Credit.
 A tax credit you may not be familiar with is mentioned in the paragraph below this one, the tax credit I file for every year with success for the past eight years.

 That last sentence hints a lot of requirements, but don’t get overwhelmed if you don’t understand all of it at this moment.
 What you need to know at this point is that the State of Arizona is establishing programs to help seniors who live primarily or exclusively on their social security benefits and other limited streams of income.
 This tax credit is one of those relief programs, so you may get more money back from your next state tax filing than you anticipated.
 However, realize that this is not earned income state tax filing - it's different!

 This is one of the most common questions that I hear from seniors once they learn that they may qualify for a tax refund just for paying their own rent.
-The amount of your Arizona State property tax refund credit will depend on your income and other circumstances.
+The amount of your Arizona Property Tax Refund Credit will depend on your income and other circumstances.
 The goal of the program is to help seniors who need to stretch their income in order to pay for food, medication, doctor’s visits, and other necessary living expenses.
 Therefore, there is an income restriction that may disqualify some seniors from receiving the tax credit.

 Please pay special attention to this exemption because it can save you a lot of time and spare you the frustration of being turned down for the tax credit help later on.
-You may still want to jot down some notes as you learn about the tax program because you never know where you will be next year or the year after.
-You may not qualify at this time due to living in public housing or receiving section 8, but I am always here to help if your circumstances change in the future.
+You may still want to jot down some notes as you learn about the tax credit program because you never know where you will be next year or the year after.
+You may not qualify at this time due to living in public housing or receiving Section 8, but I am always here to help if your circumstances change in the future.